I’m often asked how much to costs to travel the world.

 It’s maybe surprising that you could travel a year for around $6000, but I have seen people do it.

-I met a guy in Nicaragua traveling on just $10 a day: all he had to pay for was a place to put his tent, and he got his food extremely cheaply straight from local bakeries and fruit farmers—the rest of his budget was for buses, if he couldn’t find a way to hitchhike safety.
+I met a guy in Nicaragua traveling on just $10 a day: all he had to pay for was a place to put his tent, and he bought his food straight from local bakeries and fruit farmers.
+The rest of his budget was for taking buses whenever he couldn’t find a way to hitchhike safety.

 Option 2.
 Travel fairly comfortably in cheap countries